MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ## DESCRIPTION
-Use the New-AzureRMRoleAssignment command to grant access.
+The **New-AzureRMRoleAssignment** cmdlet assigns the specified RBAC role to the specified principal, at the specified scope.
 Access is granted by assigning the appropriate RBAC role to them at the right scope.
 To grant access to the entire subscription, assign a role at the subscription scope.
 To grant access to a specific resource group within a subscription, assign a role at the resource group scope.

 The subject of the assignment must be specified.
-To specify a user, use SignInName or Azure AD ObjectId parameters.
+To specify a user, use *SignInName* or Azure AD *ObjectId* parameters.
-To specify a security group, use Azure AD ObjectId parameter.
+To specify a security group, use Azure AD *ObjectId* parameter.
-And to specify an Azure AD application, use ServicePrincipalName or ObjectId parameters.
+And to specify an Azure AD application, use the *ServicePrincipalName* or *ObjectId* parameters.

-The role that is being assigned must be specified using the RoleDefinitionName parameter.
+The role that is being assigned must be specified using the *RoleDefinitionName* parameter.

 The scope at which access is being granted may be specified.
 It defaults to the selected subscription.
-The scope of the assignment can be specified using one of the following parameter combinations
+The scope of the assignment can be specified using one of the following parameter combinations:

-        a.
-Scope - This is the fully qualified scope starting with /subscriptions/\<subscriptionId\>
+- Scope - This is the fully qualified scope starting with /subscriptions/\<subscriptionId\>
-        b.
-ResourceGroupName - to grant access to the specified resource group.
+- ResourceGroupName - to grant access to the specified resource group.
-        c.
-ResourceName, ResourceType, ResourceGroupName and (optionally) ParentResource - to specify a particular resource within a resource group to grant access to.
+- ResourceName, ResourceType, ResourceGroupName and (optionally) ParentResource - to specify a particular resource within a resource group to grant access to.

 ## EXAMPLES

-### Example 1:
+### Example 1: Grant Reader role access

 ```
 PS C:\> New-AzureRmRoleAssignment -ResourceGroupName rg1 -SignInName allen.young@live.com -RoleDefinitionName Reader
 ```

-Grant Reader role access to a user at a resource group scope
+This command grants Reader role access to a user at a resource group scope.

-### Example 2:
+### Example 2: Grant access to a security group

 ```